 Where to begin?
 Don’t simply extrapolate recent returns or rely on long-run historical averages.
 Instead, consider stock market returns in terms of three components: the dividend yield, earnings growth and the price put on those earnings, in the form of the price-earnings ratio.

 But what about the market’s P/E?
 It’s higher than the long-run historical average based on cyclically adjusted 10-year earnings, so the odds suggest P/Es are more likely to fall over the next 10 years than climb.
 But that’s not a certainty.
 A 2012 study by Vanguard Group looked at a variety of financial metrics, and found that both cyclically adjusted P/E ratios and P/Es based on trailing 12-month reported earnings were the best predictors of stock returns over the next 10 years.
 Even so, they explained just 40% of returns.

 In addition to falling P/Es, stock investors face three other risks.
-First, profit margins may shrink—and, indeed, we’ve already seen some of that.
+First, profit margins may shrink.
 Second, earnings per share may lag behind economic growth because of share dilution.
-Third, economic growth may be even more sluggish than the tepid growth of recent years.
+Third, economic growth may be even more sluggish than the relatively tepid growth of the past decade.
 All this suggests there’s a risk of disappointment.
 Result?
 Over the next 10 years, stocks might have a total return—share-price gain plus dividends—of less than 6% a year, or some four percentage points a year faster than inflation.
 This sub–6% return doesn’t reflect the hit from investment costs and taxes.
 The outlook for foreign stocks appears brighter, thanks to lower valuations, and thus a globally diversified portfolio might return somewhat more than 6% a year, before costs and taxes.

 What if the stars align, the bad stuff doesn’t happen and the U.S. market’s P/E climbs from current levels?
 While that might seem like a happy prospect, don’t be too quick to cheer: You may discover that you’re effectively borrowing from the future.